- Energy Security for the United States

 Energy Security for the United States

-Energy security for the nation is attainable with a robust energy strategy and investments in the future with a clean energy economy.
-Clean energy is our path for the future.
+Energy security for the nation is attainable with a robust energy strategy and investments in the future with a green energy economy.
+Renewable energy is our path for the future.
 We are also interested in energy security for reasons of our own.
 National security and energy security are co-dependent—they directly relate to one another.

 The human dimension in this connection between national security and energy is obvious.
 Soldiers go on the road in conveys to protect fuel supplies, which is a task that is critical.
 But because of the inefficiencies, there are many solders that are on the road protecting our supply lines who are guarding conveys and in some cases, injured while on the duty.